frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 2. If the user confirms, all functionality is restored.
 3/ The co-owners of all packages get a notification stating that the account has been reactivated.

+###Ghost Account (Delete User)
+design of the ghost account
+name of the ghost user
+associated email address

+###Duplicate account username check
+We must preserve uniqueness of the username name across all accounts that were ever created on nuget.org including accounts that have been deleted.
+For example, if I create an account with the username "karann-msft" and delete it, no one should ever be able to create an account with the same username.